 The northern slopes mildly descend into the valley of Uvac, while on the south side it is sharply seared with the deep ravine of the river Mileševka.
 This river formed a wild limestone gorge between the mountains of Zlatar and Jadovnik, whose cliffs preserved impressive, very old examples of black pine trees.

 Things to do in Zlatar

 Zlatar and its lakes is an increasingly favorite destination for fishing.
 There are outstanding hiking trails as well mountain biking routes.

-There is also biking route from Zlatar to the monastery Mileševa and Prijepolje with the length of 23 km.
+There is also a biking route from Zlatar to the monastery Mileševa and Prijepolje with a length of 23 km.

 The whole Pester plateau is ideal for off-road adventures via terrain vehicles.

 If you are a fan of the nature of mountain villages, delicious traditional food, and adventurers, you should visit these two villages in South-Western Serbia.

 They are located at 1000 m - 1500 m of altitude and represent a true aerial spa.
 Around rural houses grow 100-year-old forests of spruce, fir, pine and beech.
 Both villages are Natural Significant Goods protected by the Serbian Government.

 Kamena Gora is a small mountain village at about 1400 m, declared as a landscape of exceptional features.